chelast55/AutoSplitter/README.md

 Internally, the program counts how many blackscreens it encountered so far and only presses the Split Key if the current black screen count is listed in [splits.txt](splits.txt).
 Enter your valid blackscreen count values one per line into [splits.txt](splits.txt) like this:
 ```
+# this is a comment
 1
 3
-5
+5 # you can also do inline comments
 ```
 This example would cause the program to split at the first, third and fifth blackscreen it encounters, but it will skip any other blackscreens.
 This should resemble your exact route.
+Everything in a line after '#' is not read by the program, so you can use '#' to do comments.

 ## How to use